Sports and Activities

 Parade Floats and Hayrides

-The BSA rule prohibiting the transportation of passengers in the backs of trucks or on trailers may be tempered for parade floats or hayrides, provided that the following points are strictly followed to prevent injuries:
+The BSA's prohibition on the transportation of passengers in the backs of trucks or on trailers may be tempered for parade floats or hayrides, provided that the following points are strictly followed to prevent injuries:

 - Transportation to and from the parade or hayride site is not allowed on the truck or trailer.